ntmbayfield/g88-lecture-docs/JavaScript/Closure/closure.md

 ---

-##A closure is an inner function that has access to the outer (enclosing) functions variables.
+##A closure is an inner function that has access to the outer (enclosing) function's variables.

 ---